fusioncharts/dev_centre_docs/getting-started/ruby-on-rails/your-first-map-using-ruby-on-rails.md

 ---
-title: Your First Map in Ruby using FusionCharts | FusionCharts
+title: Create a Map Using Ruby | FusionCharts
 description: This article outlines the steps to be executed for creating your first map using the ruby-on-rails.
-heading: Your First Map in Ruby using FusionCharts
+heading: Create a Map Using Ruby
 ---

 ## Overview